jfo84/react-smart-context/README.md

 All you need to do is:
 1. Wrap your App with the SmartRootProvider Component
 2. Pass a 'tag' prop to internally tag the particular Context (similar to the keyed state shape of Redux)
-3. Pass an 'actions' prop, a map of functions that manipulate state, alongside your 'value' prop
+3. Pass an 'actions' prop, a map of functions that manipulate state, to your Provider alongside your 'value' prop

 Here's an example of a stateful Provider Component: